 The LCR requires that banks have sufficient HQLAs in their liquidity buffer to cover the difference between expected cash outflows and expected capped cash inflows over a 30-day stressed period.
-The Basel III Reforms require that the minimum value of the ratio is 100 per cent. (i.e., an institution's stock of HQLAs should at least equal total net cash outflows) while the UAE Central Bank has introduced LCR for the relevant UAE banks in a phased manner, setting an initial benchmark of 60 per cent. upon commencement of LCR compliance, increasing to 100 per cent. by 1 January 2019.
-As at 30 September 2018, the Bank held a portfolio of net HQLAs valued at AED 229.0 billion and had a LCR of 122.7 per cent.
+The Basel III Reforms require that the minimum value of the ratio is 100 per cent. (i.e., an institution's stock of HQLAs should at least equal total net cash outflows) while the UAE Central Bank introduced LCR for the relevant UAE banks in a phased manner, setting an initial benchmark of 60 per cent. upon commencement of LCR compliance, increasing to 100 per cent. as of 1 January 2019.
+As at 30 September 2020, the Bank held a portfolio of net HQLAs valued at AED 356.3 billion and had a LCR of 155.2 per cent.
 The Bank believes that its adherence to the LCR criteria will ensure that it is well equipped to absorb any unanticipated systemic shocks to the UAE or MENA economies or banking sectors.
-See "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations in respect of the Transaction Documents - Liquidity risks - The Bank's cash flow from its operations may not be sufficient at all times to meet its contractual and contingent payment obligations".
+As part of the TESS implemented by the UAE Central Bank in response to COVID-19, the Bank's LCR is able to fall below the regulatory LCR of 100 per cent., provided that its LCR is higher than or equal to 70 per cent., until 31 December 2021.
+See also "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations in respect of the Transaction Documents - Difficult macro-economic and financial market conditions have affected and could continue to materially adversely affect the Bank's business, results of operations, financial condition and prospects - Liquidity risks - The Bank's cash flow from its operations may not be sufficient at all times to meet its contractual and contingent payment obligations" and "The United Arab Emirates Banking Sector and Regulations - COVID-19".